-This guide helps you interview and verify any advisor who claims to be advice-only—and explains what Advice Only™ means when the term is used as a formal methodology rather than a loose label.
+Use this guide to help you interview and verify any advisor who claims to be “advice-only”—and to understand what Advice-Only™ means when the term is used as a formal methodology rather than a loose label.

-Quick answer: What does “advice-only” mean (and why definitions matter)?
+Quick answer: What does Advice-Only™ mean (and why definitions matter)?

-In its simplest form, advice-only means you pay an advisor for advice—not for selling products, managing investments, or earning compensation tied to what you implement.
+In its simplest form, Advice-Only™ means you pay an advisor for advice—not for selling products, managing investments, or implementation-linked incentives tied to what you implement.

 That shorthand description explains how the advisor is paid, but it does not explain how conflicts are prevented—or whether incentives still exist.